eyobodega/Simulate-MMU/README.md

 2. TLB hit rate: the percentage of address references that were resolved in the TLB.

-Since the logical addresses in `addresses.txt` were generated randomly and do not reflect any memory access locality, do not expect to have a high TLB hit rate.
+Since the logical addresses in `addresses.txt` were generated randomly and do not reflect any memory access locality, do not expect to have a low TLB hit rate.

 ## Deliverables
 Submit a zip file containing all files that are required to build and run the project.